nodebots/johnny-five.io/src/news/keypad-component-class.md

 ---

 Introductory Keypad support has landed in Johnny-Five!
-The new `Keypad` class makes adding an analog or I2C keypad component to your project is as simple as:
+The new `Keypad` class makes adding an analog or I2C keypad component to your project as simple as:

 ```js
 var five = require("johnny-five");